Skip to main content

 The objectives and quality framework for primary and secondary education and training are laid down in The National Curriculum (Kunnskapsløftet) which applies to all levels of primary and secondary education and training.
 The curriculum consists of the Core Curriculumthe distribution of subjects and hours, and curricula in subjects.
 These are regulations to the Education Act and govern the content of the education and training.

-The Core Curriculum elaborates on the values and overall principles for primary and secondary education.
-It will also form the basis for cooperation between home and school.
-This part also describes the basic view that will characterise pedagogical practice throughout primary and secondary education.
-The overall part clarifies the responsibility of the school and the educational establishment for the formation and for the development of the competence of all participants in primary and secondary education.
-Everyone working in primary and secondary education must let this basic view influence the planning, implementation, and development of the training.
+The Core Curriculum elaborates on the values and overall principles for primary and secondary education and training.
+It provides a basis for cooperation between home and school.
+The core curriculum also describes the approach that should direct the pedagogical practice in all primary and secondary education The Core Curriculum clarifies the responsibility of the schools and the training establishments when it comes to education and all-round development (bildung) and the development of the competence of all participants in primary and secondary education.
+Everyone working in primary and secondary education must allow this fundamental approach to influence the planning, implementation, and development of teaching and training.

-New curricula for primary school and lower secondary school, upper secondary education as well as vocational education has been gradually introduced and will be fully implemented at all levels from the school year 2022-2023.
-They include both the Norwegian curricula and the parallel Sami curricula.
+New subject curricula for primary, lower secondary and upper secondary education, including vocational education, have been gradually introduced since 2020 and were fully implemented at all levels from the school year 2022–2023.
+These include both the Norwegian curricula (LK 2020) and the parallel Sami curricula (LKS 2020).

 The Vocational Education Act